Linaro/lava/doc/content/admin/advanced-tutorials/remote-workers.md

 ## dispatcher version

 Currently lava-dispatcher version should be in sync with lava-master version.
-It is possible that older lava-dispatcher will work with more recent lava-master.
-This is however not officially supported.
+In case of version mismatch, lava-worker connection will be rejected by lava-server.

 ### upgrades